Immediate Dentures at Dental Clinic London

 - Patients who do not have any teeth.

 - Patients who want to restore their smile.

 - Conventional denture - A conventional denture is placed into the mouth after the remaining teeth have been removed and gum tissue has cured.
 The healing process may take several weeks (say 8 to 12 weeks) during which you will have to stay without your teeth.
 Your dentist may recommend more time before placing conventional denture.

-- Immediate denture – An immediate denture is inserted on the same day immediately after natural teeth have been removed.
-Your dental surgeon may take measurement for creating model of your jawbone.
+- Immediate denture - An immediate denture is inserted on the same day, immediately after the natural teeth have been removed.
+Your dental surgeon may take a measurement to create a model of your jawbone.
 Though this type of denture provides the advantage of having your teeth all the time, they must be healed for several months after being inserted.

 Dentures require proper care to keep them stain-free and absolutely clean.